spicelang/spice/std/README.md

 The package `std/time` offers functions for accessing system time in different formats, etc.

 ## Type
-The pacekage `std/type` offers functions for type related work like type conversions, etc.
+The package `std/type` offers functions for type related work like type conversions, etc.

 *More std library components to come ...*